 While head-down, each pair of Performers separates into inface carving in opposite directions, with P#1 followed by P#3, crossing a Sideline and P#2 followed by P#4, crossing the other Sideline.
-Next, P#1, then P#2, then P#3, then P#4, crosses through the Sidelines while performing one-half inface Eagle to head-up and then perform 180° of inface carving, with P#1, then P#3, crossing a Sideline and P#2, then P#4, crosses through the Sideline.
-Continuing the Shuffler, while head-up, P#1, then P#2, then P#3, then P#4, crosses through the Sidelines and performs 180° of outface carving, with P#1, then P#3, crossing a Sideline and P#2, then P#4, crosses through the Sidelines and performs 180° of outface carving, with P#1, then P#3, crossing a Sideline and P#2, then P#4, crossing the other Sideline.
+Next, P#1, then P#2, then P#3, then P#4, passes through the centre while performing a transition head-first through back-down to head-up and then perform 180° of inface carving, with P#1, then P#3, crossing a Sideline and P#2, then P#4, crossing the other Sideline.
+Continuing the Shuffler, while head-up, P#1, then P#2, then P#3, then P#4, passes through the centre and performs 180° of outface carving, with P#1, then P#3, crossing a Sideline and P#2, then P#4, crossing the other Sideline.
 Then, P#1 and P#2 become the leading pair and fly backwards through the Sidelines, followed by P#3 and P#4.
-Each pair, one after the other, then performs one-half inface Reverse Eagle, crossing through the Sidelines, to head-down.
+Each pair, one after the other, then performs a transition feet-first through back-down, crossing through the Sidelines, to head-down.
 P#1 and P#2 fly forwards, crossing through the Sidelines, followed by P#3 and P#4.
 Thence...